james-wallis/wallisconsultancy/_pages/dynamic/privacynotice.md

 8. **Further processing**

-  If we wish to use your personal data for a new purpose, not covered by this Data Privacy Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
-Where and whenever necessary, we will seek your prior consent to the new processing.
+If I wish to use your personal data for a new purpose, not covered by this Data Privacy Notice, then I will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
+Where and whenever necessary, I will seek your prior consent to the new processing.

 9. **Contact Details**

 To exercise all relevant rights, queries of complaints please in the first instance contact Data Compliance at Wallis Family Mediation, Brynhyfryd, Vicarage Road, Potten End, Hertfordshire, HP4 2QZ or by email to mw@wallisfamilymediation.co.uk

 You can contact the Information Commissioners Office on 0303 123 1113, via the contact form on their website or at the Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
 SK9 5AF.